suprbh/faceRec/PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-Let your users choose from our growing platform of authentication tools – never remember another password.
+Let your users choose from our growing platform of authentication tools – passwords aren't the only way.

 ## Problem ##
   > Describe the problem your product solves.